Aetsu/OffensivePipeline/README.md

 - AuthUser: user name from GitHub
 - AuthToken: auth token from GitHub (documented at GitHub: [creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 ))
+- toolArguments: arguments to be embedded in the donut shellcode

 ## Add a tool from local git folder